jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 helped organize
 pro\-Russian, antiwar
 protests across Europe.
-Map of Truth was an on\-the\-ground operation connected to Storm\-1099, a large\-scale and ongoing network of inauthentic digital activity that was first disrupted by a US social media company in
+“Map of Truth” was an on\-the\-ground operation connected to Storm\-1099, a large\-scale and ongoing network of inauthentic digital activity that was first disrupted by a US social media company in